Student Video Contest is a Great Project for SEL

 4. SEL Core Competency: Responsible Decision-Making

 How often are your students able to proactively work for the greater good?
 When do they have the opportunity to positively impact their world?
-The World of 8 Billion video project can empower your students to be a change-maker and see how their voice and actions make a difference.
+The World of 8 Billion video project can empower your students to be a change-maker and see how their voices and actions make a difference.
 When choosing the subtheme for their video, students will demonstrate curiosity and open-mindedness, and through their research on the global challenge and population growth, they’ll learn how to make a reasoned judgment after analyzing information, data and facts.

 Further areas of responsible decision-making are key to the video’s sustainable solution.
 These skills include: identifying solutions for social problems, anticipating and evaluating the consequences of one’s actions, and evaluating personal, interpersonal, community and institutional impacts.
 Watch as your students make ethical decisions and show their care and compassion for other people and the natural world through their videos.